hihihihihiiray/plugins/README.md

 **No content is hosted by this repository.**
 - Providers fetch publicly available content from third-party websites.
 - For DMCA concerns, contact the actual content hosts.
+- Users are responsible for ensuring their use complies with applicable laws and regulations in their jurisdiction.

 This repository is a personal collection of public plugins made by other people for my own use.
 I am in no way affiliated with Nuvio or any of the listed providers.
+This repository is strictly for educational purposes only.

 ## Credits